We are deeply sorry for your loss - the staff at Korban Funeral Chapel

 It is with deep sadness that the family of Victoria (Vickie) Czarnecki announce her passing on September 11, 2021.

 Vickie was born in Shortdale, Manitoba on November 27, 1929 and 2 months from celebrating her 92nd birthday.
 Vickie was predeceased by her parents Michael and Antonia, her brothers and their wives William(Rita) and Mitch(Florence).
-Vickie is survived by her nephews – Richard, Ron(Shelley), Darren, nieces, Sharon(Jim), Angela(Gary), Shauna(Bruce) and their children and grandchildren – Gail(Ono), Jason(Danielle), Tara(Darrell), Tyler, Chris, Justin(Tannis), Trevor, Kyle, Billy, Carter and Blake.
+Vickie is survived by her nephews – Richard, Ron(Shelley), Darren, nieces, Sharon(Jim), Angela(Gary), Shauna(Bruce) and their children and grandchildren – Gail(Ono), Jason(Danielle), Tara(Darrell), Tyler, Chris, Justin(Tannis), Trevor, Kyle, Michael, Daryl, Billy, Carter and Blake.
 Vickie is also survived by several cousins.

 After finishing high school Vickie taught school in Inglis for a year.
 She then came to Winnipeg around 1950 and entered Success Business College where she learned secretarial skills.
 She then worked for a lawyer's offices for a couple of years.
 A friend told her the Winnipeg Blue Bombers were looking for someone with secretarial skills, Vickie applied and was successful.
 Vickie was hired by the Winnipeg Blue Bombers, enjoying a 37 year career that she truly loved.
 Vickie worked with many in the Bomber organization including Bud Grant, Cal Murphy, Earl Lunsford, Paul Robson and many others.
 Vicki was respected by G.M.'s, Coaches, players, and media she always had many stories to share.
 One of her favourite stories was when they guys had put a bird in her desk drawer and it flew out scaring her.
 Vickie loved the Bombers and over the years she made many friends with players, coaches, staff, fans and the Manitoba business community.